vinaygopinath/androidtutorial/README.md

 # How To

-Clone the git repo from heroku first.
-Ping Pocha for credentials.
+Clone the git repo from heroku first `git clone git@heroku.com:androidconceptlessons.git`.
 To add a concept lesson, follow the steps

-> Want to do it the hacker way, check this file (app/views/concept\_lessons/\_how\_to.html.md) & you would know it :)
+> Want to do it the hacker way, check this file (app/views/concept\_lessons/\_how\_to.html.md) in the git repo & you would know it :)

 1. Create/Convert lesson in markdown format.
 Its relatively simple & straight forward to create markdown content.
 Refer [this link](http://www.darkcoding.net/software/markdown-quick-reference/) to get started with markdown.